SebastianMaciel/react-minimalist-form/README.md

 - `handleBlur`: Marks a field as touched when an input loses focus.
 - `resetForm`: Resets the form to its initial values.
 - `watch`: A function to track specific fields or the entire form state in real-time.
+- `setFieldValue`: Programmatically update any field by path.
 - `errors`: Object containing validation errors.
 - `validate`: Run validation and update the errors state.
 Returns a promise that resolves to `true` when the form is valid.
 - `dirtyFields`: Object tracking which fields have been modified.